Photo courtesy Daniel X. O’Neil via Flickr

 #4: Create your own Mulch and Compost

 If Maximilian sunflower is grown in full sun and optimal soil conditions, it will create a thick patch over time.
 Chopping it back at the end of the season will give you an insane amount of biomass.
+Here are some ideas for mulching in the permaculture garden.

 This biomass can be chopped and spread over gardens to protect soil over the winter, or it can be added to the compost bin to create your own rich soil amendment.